TechCongress/techcongress-fellows-dashboard/README.md

 - **Filtering & Sorting** — Filter by search term, status, fellow type, party, chamber, and cohort; sort by various criteria (default: Cohort, newest first)
 - **Fellow Types** — Supports Congressional Innovation Fellows (CIF), Senior Congressional Innovation Fellows, and AI Security Fellows (AISF)
 - **AI Security Fellow Handling** — AISF fellows display an "Executive Branch" tag instead of party affiliation and are excluded from check-in requirements
+- **Equal-height cards** — All fellow cards in a row are the same height regardless of how much data they contain; variable fields (office, term, last check-in) are anchored to the card bottom via flexbox

 ### Alumni Network